oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2016

-- Lecture 8 (Information flows) online
+- Lecture 9 (Continuous SE Challenges) online
-- Combined lecture on Agile Architecture with guest lecture (Patrizio Pelliccione) and moved it to May-24

-Last update: 2016-05-03
+Last update: 2016-05-10

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: